act3-ai/aceup/README.md

 ### Troubleshooting

+> My previous token is still stored when I check the keyring.

+Try relaunching the keyring GUI, it might not have updated yet.

 > I am getting this error during Git credential setup: `git: 'credential-osxkeychain' is not a git command.
 See 'git --help'.`

 You may be using an alternate installation of Git.